 Please also know that in the US per HMBANA guidelines, donors must be “willing to donate at least 100 ounces of milk; some banks have a higher minimum.”
 Other countries may have different requirements.

-For the purpose of making informed choices, we encourage donors (as well as recipients) to research their options, to investigate milk bank procedures regarding heat-treatment,23 storage,24 distribution25 and usage,26 and to weigh the pros and cons of donating milk to a milk bank or to an individual.
+For the purpose of making informed choices, we encourage donors (as well as recipients) to research their options, to investigate milk bank procedures regarding heat-treatment,25 storage,26 distribution27 and usage,28 and to weigh the pros and cons of donating milk to a milk bank or to an individual.

 - The suggested questions we offer are typically asked of donors by milk banks.
-The are not meant to be used as an official EOF questionnaire. [↩]
+The are not meant to be used as an official Eats On Feets questionnaire. [↩]

 - Someone licensed to provide independent health care [↩]